damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 tree or whatever framework we're using and start to calculate the cost of it.

 The first cost, and the easiest one to see is the upfront development cost, the time from when a solution has been conceived until it's been deployed.
-This one is the easiest one to see, because you already spend hours planning and grooming and breaking things down.
-It's hopefully also fairly small if you're good at pruning your MVPs.
+It's the easiest one to see because you already spend hours in planning and grooming breaking things down to get an estimate that isn't off by a power of ten.
+It's hopefully also fairly small if you're good at pruning your MVPs because being off by a power of ten for a small thing is being off by less than being off a power of ten for a big thing.

 Second is the opportunity cost, the price we pay to work on this thing instead of every other thing we could be doing right now.
 This one is fairly abstract as